riceissa/issarice.com/wiki/research-habits.md

 - Generating citations for webpages is tedious.
 For this reason I wrote a [citation generator for Wikipedia](https://github.com/riceissa/citation-generator), which does something like 80% of the work for 80% of websites.

+- I also reference things by linking to them, and found it annoying to copy the page titles, so I wrote an [autolink](https://github.com/riceissa/autolink) program.

 # External links